cneralich/vault-aws-dr-performance-replication/README.md

 # VAULT DISASTER RECOVERY AND PERFORMANCE REPLICATION DEMO (AWS)

-The goal of this demo is to allow easy setup of Vault Primary, DR, and Performanc Replication clusters.
+The goal of this demo is to allow easy setup of Vault Primary, DR, and Performance Replication clusters.